 What is The Genre of Minecraft?

 Minecraft is called an open sandbox game.
 This genre is all about the creative freedom a game possesses.
-For example, there aren’t many limitations present in Minecraft that might restrict the player to be unable to do certain actions.
+For example, there aren’t many limitations present in Minecraft that might restrict the player from doing certain actions.

-While some sorts of limits are present in every single game, Minecraft is kept rather independent as compared to others.
-Therefore, creative freedom also bumps by that much.
+While some sorts of limits are present in every game, Minecraft is kept rather independent than others.
+Therefore, creative freedom also bumps that much.
 Needless to say, such limitations are only present to guide the player through the intended walkthrough of the game.

-All in all, possessing such a wide assortment of choices is an achievement in itself.
-Add all of this to the fact that Minecraft is constantly updated on a multitude of platforms, and you develop a sense of appreciation towards Mojang.
+All in all, possessing such a wide assortment of choices is an achievement.
+Add all this to the fact that Minecraft is constantly updated on many platforms, and you develop a sense of appreciation for Mojang.